Training the sublime states

 • This too shall pass: Remind yourself of the impermanence of situations, emotions, and life itself.
 This practice can help cultivate a sense of peace and acceptance, reducing the intensity of attachment and aversion.

-State Sneaky Enemiesf
+State Sneaky Enemies

 Compassion l11